shedskin/shedskin/doc/README.rst

 How to help out in Shed Skin Development
 ----------------------------------------

-Open source projects, especially new ones such as **Shed Skin**, thrive on user feedback.
+Open source projects thrive on feedback.
 Please send in bug reports, patches or other code, or suggestions about this document; or join the mailing list and start or participate in discussions (see the `Googlecode site`_.)

 If you are a student, you might want to consider applying for the yearly Google `Summer of Code`_ or `GHOP`_ projects. **Shed Skin** has so far successfully participated in one Summer of Code and one GHOP.